neondatabase/website/content/docs/reference/glossary.md

 ### IP Allowlist

 A security measure used in network and database management.
 It specifies a list of IP addresses that are permitted to access a certain resource.
 Any IP address not on the list is automatically blocked, ensuring that only authorized users or systems can gain access.
-In Neon, the IP Allowlist can be used used to control access to the branch where your database resides.
+In Neon, the IP Allowlist is a [Neon Pro Plan](/docs/introduction/pro-plan) feature that can be used used to control access to the branch where your database resides.
 The allowlist can be applied to all branches (the default) or to your [primary branch](#primary-branch) only.
 For more information, see [Configure the IP Allowlist](/docs/manage/projects#configure-the-ip-allowlist).

 ### Kubernetes